Last Updated on August 18, 2023 by Louisa

 Set in the early 1900s, a young woman named January Scaller embarks on a journey of self-discovery after she finds a mysterious book that carries the scent of other worlds.

 The book tells a tale of secret doors, love, adventure, and danger.
-Each page she turns speaks of impossible truths about the world, which are only too familiar to January as she realises that her own life is not too different from the one she is reading.
+Each page she turns speaks of impossible truths about the world, which are only too familiar to January as she realizes that her own life is not too different from the one she is reading.

 If you’re looking for a book to get lost in after a break up, then this novel by Alix E. Harrow is one you won’t be able to put down in a hurry.